Best Cleaning Tips for Homes With Allergy Sufferers

 Reduce Clutter That Collects Dust

-Clutter attracts dust and makes cleaning more difficult.
-Decorative items, stacks of papers, and unused knick-knacks act as dust reservoirs.
-Decluttering makes your home easier to clean and reduces allergen buildup.
-Stick to simple décor and easy-to-clean surfaces.
+Clutter attracts dust and makes cleaning more challenging.
+Decorative items, stacks of paper, and unused knick-knacks act as dust reservoirs.

 Keep Floors Clean and Allergen-Free

-Hard floors are easier to maintain than carpets, but they still need regular care.
-Use a damp mop instead of a dry broom to prevent dust from becoming airborne.
-For carpets, schedule deep cleaning or use professional steam cleaning to remove trapped allergens.
+Hard floors are easier to clean than carpets, but still require regular attention.
+Use a damp mop instead of a dry broom to avoid stirring dust into the air.

 Control Humidity Levels